 By following these rules and best practices, designers can create effective and engaging UI/UX for VR in Unity that are intuitive, comfortable, and seamlessly integrated into the virtual environment.

 3.4 Setting Up User Interface in Virtual Reality

-Step 1: We have installed all the necessary Packages in Unity for Making UI such as XR Interaction Toolkit and Oculus Integration.
+Step 1: We have installed all the necessary Packages in Unity for Making UI such as XR Interaction Toolkit and Oculus Integration Figure 3.6.